Infrequently Asked Questions: an Interview with Artist Doug Craft

 At the same time, the difficulty of understanding the reasons why Golden Rectangles are structural metaphors should not interfere with someone who is not educated enjoying the images.
-If the images work and speak to people, then it should not matter if you understand the hunga bunga behind the Golden Proportion, or my smarty pants theory of art and creativity.
+If the images work and speak to people (cause aesthetic arrest), then it should not matter if you understand the hunga bunga behind the Golden Proportion, or my smarty pants theory of art and creativity.
 I think my recent work is visually strong and does work on the basic levels.
 If someone is drawn to them because they are "pretty" or have nice colors, then that's fine with me.
 In fact, that's great!

 Back to Top

 Great art is created by shamans, and yes, shamans are elites.
 And art is usually bought by the rich, who are economic elites.
 Despite the gallery system, it still seems to me that a rich patron must buy an artist's work for them to become successful - or at least to earn a decent living.
 How many artists made it after Peggy Guggenheim endorsed their work?
 Only after the rich buy your art does it interest the national and international art media.
-So until Gertrude Stein patronized Picasso, he was just another struggling artist.
+So until Gertrude Stein patronized Picasso, he was just another struggling unwashed poor artist.
 So, the current system is not much different from the feudal model, where the church or local royalty supported artists.
 And yes, it is true that the more you know about art and aesthetics, the better you will appreciate art - which implies educated and cultured elites.
 But the creation of art by elites should not necessarily imply that art is intended only for elites.
 The converse of the elite argument is that anything enjoyed by the masses is not artistic, but I disagree with that assumption, too.

 Back to Top

-I have what I call the 10-Percent Rule - that ten percent of all creative expression is good, in whatever medium or genre you choose, at whatever level of popular acceptance it exists.
+I have what I call the 10-Percent Rule - that ten percent of all creative expression is good, in whatever medium or genre you choose, at whatever level of popular acceptance it has.
 The 10% good contains the 1% that is great.
 The remaining 90% varies from not bad, to mediocre, to bad, then incompetent (which can sometimes have smartass entertainment value).
 Frankly, most of what you run across sucks, whether it is "cutting edge" or pop.

 Back to Top

 However, I believe that the consciously intentional artist should approach art as a spiritual activity and as a shaman.
 That is the higher calling of artistic expression, and the role of "proper art," as James Joyce defined it.
 We are due for a change, and whenever a condition is in an exaggerated extreme, as it is now, the stage is set for the pendulum to swing back.
-It's a self organizing aspect of nature.
+It's a self-organizing aspect of nature.